zqfang/GSEApy/docs/gseapy_tutorial.rst

     PTX3

 Select the library you want to do enrichment analysis.
-For a view all avilable libraries,run
+To get a list of all available libraries, run

 .. code:: python